agn453/Z280RC/README.md

 [KERMIT.COM](https://github.com/agn453/Z280RC/blob/master/utilities/KERMIT.COM)
 is available in the utilities subdirectory (or click the link).

-Just set the AUX: port assignment and baud rate prior to running KERMIT.
-When you use the connect command, what you type will be sent out the QuadSer port, and any received characters will be displayed on the console.
-If you connect the port to another computer capable of running its version of kermit in server mode, you will be able to transfer files.
+Just set the AUX: port assignment and baud rate prior to running KERMIT using the DEVICE command (see below).
+When you use KERMIT's *connect* command, what you type will be sent out the QuadSer port, and any received characters will be displayed on the console.
+If you connect the port to another computer capable of running its version of kermit in *server* mode, you will be able to transfer files using KERMIT's *get* and *send* commands.

 Further details (and sourcecode) for KERMIT can be downloaded from http://www.kermitproject.org/archive.html#cpm80